-The number of Civil Engineering Draftspersons and Technicians grew very strongly over the past 5 years and is expected to stay fairly stable over the next 5 years:from 13,400 in 2017 to 13,700 by 2022.There are likely to be around 5,000 job openings over this time from workers leaving and new jobs being created.
+The number of Civil Engineering Draftspersons and Technicians fell over the past 5 years and is expected to grow over the next 5 years:

 In 2016, employers in New South Wales, Melbourne and South Australia found it hard to fill vacancies for Civil Engineering Draftspersons and Technicians.
 To find out more, view the Department of Jobs and Small Business latest skill shortage research opens in a new window.